duyth1203/sync-url-search-params/README.md

 1. `SyncURLSearchParams(defaultParams: { [x: string | number | symbol]: string | number | boolean | null | undefined }) => ({ getParam, getAllParams, setParam, setParams, clearParam, clearParams, setCallback })`

-   Initial the hook with default params.
+   Initialize the hook with default params.

    Automatic URL query params synchronization will happen only once on mount.

    And take the value from URL search params as priority if it exists.

 2. `getParam: (key: string) => string`